HajMichal/Ridea-Rem/README.md

 <br/>

  ### 📖 Tech Stack:
-- T3 stack ( trpc, React, Next-Auth, Prisma, zustand as state menegment, TailwindCSS )
+- T3 stack ( trpc, React, Next-Auth, Prisma, zustand as state menager, TailwindCSS )
 - Vercel,
-- AWS S3 Bucket / Amazon RDS
+- AWS S3 Bucket / PostgresSQL hosted on VM

 > [!NOTE]
 >Data storage was divided into two services:
 > - AWS s3 bucket to store the file with data necessary for calculations and files to  download,
-> - Amazon RDS for user data.
+> - PostgresSQL for user data.

 <br/>